-CFDs offer the opportunity to trade in any financial market with low deposit requirements.
-You can trade thousands of shares, tens of stock indices, hundreds of Forex pairs, many cryptocurrencies, most precious metals, and most energy assets via MT4 or a web trading platform,
+CFDs provide the opportunity to trade across a wide range of financial markets with low deposit requirements.
+You can trade thousands of shares, dozens of stock indices, hundreds of Forex pairs, many cryptocurrencies, most precious metals, and energy assets using platforms like MT4 or a web-based trading platform.

-CFDs allow investors to trade Forex, equity, and commodity assets, in both directions. » Opening a CFD Account
+Trading Forex, equities, cryptocurrencies, and commodities in both directions:» Opening a CFD Account

 (1) Trading the Foreign Exchange Market using CFDs